ammarahm-ed/react-native-ijkvideo/README.md

 # react-native-ijkvideo
 A Cross Platform (Android & iOS) video & audio component with react-native-video like API & all formats support based on IJKPlayer FFMpeg 3.2.

+# Work in Progress...
+This project is in very early stages and not suggested for production level apps.

 **Features:**

  - FFMPEG 3.2 based IJKPlayer Backend